petterssonb/portfolio-project/README.md

-## Portfolio Project: IoT Data Pipeline with ESP32, Raspberry Pi, AWS IoT Core and Grafana
+## Portfolio Project: IoT Data Pipeline with ESP32, Raspberry Pi, AWS IoT Core and AWS Amplify

 This project demonstrates the implementation of a scalable and secure IoT data pipeline, focusing on real-time environmental monitoring and visualization.
-The architecture integrates an ESP32, Raspberry Pi, AWS IoT Core, DynamoDB, Lambda, and Grafana, enabling real-time data flow, analysis, and visualization.
+The architecture integrates an ESP32, Raspberry Pi, AWS IoT Core, DynamoDB, Lambda and AWS Amplify with a React frontend, enabling real-time data flow, analysis, and visualization.

 ### Table of Contents